ArronBeale/CI_PP5_tee_time/README.md

 ### Email Confirmation
 - Allows the user to receive an email confirmation for their order.
+- User stories covered: 27

 <details><summary>See feature image</summary>